AndrewGordienko/Havoc-Monkey/README.md

 You can modify the behavior of the Toronto IX Traffic Simulation by adjusting the following Python variables in the script:

 - **`Polynomial`:** Represents the polynomial equation modeling TORIX traffic over 24 hours.
-- **'ScalingFactor`:** Controls how much traffic is sent relative to the polynomial's output.
+- **`ScalingFactor`:** Controls how much traffic is sent relative to the polynomial's output.
 A higher factor increases traffic rates.
 - **`TargetIP`:** Specifies the target server to which UDP traffic is sent.
 - **`SimulatedDayLengthSeconds`:** Defines the number of real-world seconds that represent a full 24-hour simulated traffic cycle.
 For example, setting this to 10 means a simulated day lasts for 10 real-world seconds.
 - **`SendInterval`:** Specifies how often traffic is sent (in seconds).
 For example, setting this to 1 means traffic is sent every second.